-If vocational rehabilitation is not possible for you, discuss other means for finding a new profession with an expert from TE Services.
+If vocational rehabilitation is not possible for you, discuss other means for finding a new profession with an expert from TE Services or your municipality.

 Consider applying for a pension.
 Find out whether your municipality provides work ability and pension investigations.
 You can apply to the investigations with the help of a social worker or social instructor, municipal employment services, primary health care, and intoxicant abuse and mental health services.
 Practices vary based on municipalities.

 The investigation involves assessing your remaining work ability and functional capacity.
 It can be used as a basis for applying for rehabilitation or a pension for you.